Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

                sample_frac(size = .7)
 ```

-Now we can begin to think about the distribution a little more carefully.
+Now we can think about the distribution more carefully.
 We can use the `ecdf` function to compute an _empirical cumulative distribution function_.
-You can think about this output as the inverse of the `quantile` function.
+This output is the inverse of the `quantile` function.

 ```r